Are Generational Curses Biblical?

-Furthermore, Scripture explicitly tells us that “the son will not share the guilt of the father, nor will the father share the guilt of the son” (Ezek.18:20).
-Indeed, when ancient Israel quoted the proverb, “The fathers eat sour grapes, and the children’s teeth are set on edge” (Ezek.18:2), God responded in no uncertain terms: “As surely as I live, declares the Sovereign Lord, you will no longer quote this proverb in Israel….The soul who sins is the one who will die” (vv.3–4).
+Indeed, when ancient Israel quoted the proverb, “The fathers eat sour grapes, and the children’s teeth are set on edge” (Ezekiel 18:2), God responded in no uncertain terms: “As surely as I live, declares the Sovereign Lord, you will no longer quote this proverb in Israel….The soul who sins is the one who will die” (vv.3–4).

-Finally, while the notion of generational curses is foreign to Scripture, there is a sense in which the curse of sin has been passed on from generation to generation.
-Through the first Adam, “all have sinned and fall short of the glory of God” (Rom.3:23).
+Finally, While the notion of generational curses is foreign to Scripture, there is a sense in which the curse of sin has been passed on from generation to generation.
+Through the first Adam, “all have sinned and fall short of the glory of God” (Romans 3:23).
 Through the second Adam—Jesus Christ—atonement is offered to all.
-Says Paul, “Just as the result of one trespass was condemnation for all men, so also the result of one act of righteousness was justification that brings life for all men” (Rom.5:18).
-Through no act of our own we are condemned; likewise, through no act of our own we are saved (Rom.5:12–21).
+Says Paul, “Just as the result of one trespass was condemnation for all men, so also the result of one act of righteousness was justification that brings life for all men” (Romans 5:18).
+Through no act of our own we are condemned; likewise, through no act of our own, we are saved (Romans 5:12–21).

 — Hank Hanegraaff

 Breaking the Generational Curse

 Maybe you've inherited a family curse, or maybe the curse has begun with you.
 Either way, God has a plan for your freedom that will shatter the chains of that cycle forever!
 It will stop it in your life and stop it from passing on to your children!